Harrison25000/CV/README.md

 ## Interests

-- Coding: I am currently looking to enhance my skills in Python and it is a language I am interested in working with in the future.
+- Coding: I am currently looking to enhance my skills in Java & Python as I believe they are both prominant languages used in many businesses today with the potential to explore interesting fields such as Machine Learning and game development.
 - Sport: I occasionally play tennis and go swimming.
 - Travelling: There's a lot to explore.